Category

 Likelihood

 It’s common for large companies to have many office locations across the country, even across the world.
-Each of these locations has its own set of potential threats.
-With many employees now working remotely or even traveling on a work trip, employers must consider all locations employees work from—not just where the company’s facilities are located.
+Each of these locations has its own set of potential hazards.
+With many employees working remotely or traveling on a work trip, employers must consider all locations employees work from—not just where the company’s facilities are located.
 Travel risk assessments can help you determine risks away from the office.

 Impact

-Step 3: Develop controls
+Step 3: Develop control measures

 Once you have identified the potential threats and you have a way to quantify the impact, you need to plan your response.
 This means implementing controls that mitigate the threats you’ve identified.